PaimaStudios/paima-engine-docs/docs/home/1-setup/3-deploying-your-stateful-nft.md

 Deployed contract addresses:
    Nft: 0xfB7...a13

-To automatically add this contract's Data to your game node database, you can copy and paste the following to your CDE config file:
+To automatically add this contract's Data to your game node database, you can copy and paste the following to your Primitive Catalogue config file:
   - name: Test NFT contract
     type: erc721
     contractAddress: 0xfB7...a13